• Skip to main content

 Ingredients

-• Banana OR apple sauce: mashed banana makes the texture SO ULTRA creamy, similar to cake.
-That's why my banana mug cake is such a hit and loved by so many: the banana mixed in with oats transform the dish super creamy while baking.
-Use ripe and sweet bananas for best result!
+• Banana OR apple sauce: mashed ripe banana makes the texture SO ULTRA creamy, similar to cake.
+That's why my banana mug cake is such a hit and loved by so many: the banana mixed in with oats transforms the dish super creamy while baking.
+Use ripe and sweet bananas for the best result!
 If you don't like the flavor of bananas, then simply use apple sauce, it will work great too.

 • Almond butter OR peanut butter: both work well.
-I find peanut butter to be more prominent in flavor, so it works well if you are looking for a baked oats with a more obvious peanut taste.
+I find peanut butter to be more prominent in flavor, so it works well if you are looking for baked oats with a more obvious peanut taste.
 I use almond butter more often for that reason.
 The nut butter brings some healthy fats to create a perfect texture and also more nutrition, such as extra plant-based protein.

 • Sweetener (liquid): use maple syrup or agave nectar or brown rice syrup.